Resourcefulness of non-classical continuous-variable quantum gates: Conclusions

 One may also argue that the computational cost of sampling from a probability distribution is not really taken into account.
-While from a probability theory point of view this is more a classical than a quantum problem, it is clear that quantum properties of states, gates, and measurements, may lead to highly oscillating PDFs on phase space.
-This features may render our simulation protocol extremely costly, even when Algorithm \ref{alg:main} would technically succeed.
+While from a probability-theory point of view this is more a classical than a quantum problem, it is clear that quantum properties of states, gates, and measurements, may lead to highly oscillating PDFs on phase space.
+These features may render our simulation protocol extremely costly, even when Algorithm \ref{alg:main} would technically succeed.
 Moreover, the sampling cost has been explored through the lens of (s)-ordered quasiprobabilities in \cite{lim2023approximating}.
 Given sufficient classicality, the output parameter can be made arbitrarily close to one for a single step.
 This suggests that the step in question may be simulatable in polynomial time.
 Furthermore, allowing for additive errors in the sampling allows for more space in the ordering parameter's optimisation algorithm.

-Finally, one may want to challenge all together the idea that one cannot sample of the phase space representation manifests negativity.
+Finally, one may want to challenge altogether the idea that one cannot construct a sampling procedure if the phase space representation manifests negativity.
 Indeed, it has been shown that we can use sampling techniques to deal with non-positive quasi-probabilities by paying an additional sampling cost \cite{pashayan2015estimating} that is proportional to the negativity volume.
 Some recent work on the role of phase space negativity on quantum kernel methods \cite{chabaud2024phasespacenegativitycomputationalresource} may help us get a more nuanced idea of the role of the negativity volume in cases where our Algorithm \ref{alg:main} fails.

 \thefigure{\thesection\arabic{figure}}